rixed/ramen-admin/src/stream/README.md

   to force a small width.
 Uses the graphModel for data.

 - GraphView: The graphical representation of the stream of operations.
+  It merely stores the top-level siteItem objects in a QGraphicsScene.
+Each siteItem has a QGraphicsItem called subItems that's the parent of all its children, thus Qt will draw them recursively (as well as handling selection and relative positioning).
+  Functions are the exception here: although there treeParent is the last program part, there graphical parent is the ProgramItem.

 - GraphViewSettings: A set of graphic settings (colors...) used to configure all objects involved in the GraphView.
 To be replaced by the Qt internal